Turkey Vulture

 Behavior:

-Turkey vultures fly low to the ground in order to pick up the scent of dead animals.
+Turkey vultures fly low to the ground in order to pick up the scent of dead animals, and are able to smell carrion from over a mile away.
 They fly with their wings open in a “V” shape, often wobbling from side to side.
-They rely on thermal air currents that help them soar above the ground.
+They rely on thermal air currents that help them soar above the ground, traveling up to 200 miles per day.
 When not flying or scavenging, particularly at night and in colder weather, they often roost on poles, dead trees, and fence posts.

 Sources: